Scientific-Simulation-Studio/MolFlow/docs/developer/design/heu.rst

 What is HEU
 -----------

-Homomorphic Encryption processing Unit (HEU) is a submodule of moleculeflow that implements high-performance homomorphic encryption algorithms.
+Homomorphic Encryption processing Unit (HEU) is a submodule of molflow that implements high-performance homomorphic encryption algorithms.

 The purpose of HEU is to lower the threshold for the use of homomorphic encryption, so that users can use homomorphic encryption algorithms to build privacy-preserving applications without professional cryptography knowledge.